RKHS-SHAP: Shapley Values for Kernel Methods: Introduction

-While one could still apply model-agnostic \textsc{KernelSHAP} on kernel machines, we show that by representing distributions as elements in the RKHS through kernel mean embeddings \cite{song2013kernel,muandet2016kernel}, we can compute Shapley values more efficiently by circumventing the need to sample from an estimated density.
+While one could still apply model-agnostic \textsc{KernelSHAP} on kernel machines, we show that by representing distributions as elements in the RKHS through kernel mean embeddings~\citep{song2013kernel,muandet2016kernel}, we can compute Shapley values more efficiently by circumventing the need to sample and estimate an exponential amount of densities.
 We call this approach \textsc{RKHS-SHAP} to distinguish it from \textsc{KernelSHAP}.
-Through the lens of RKHS, we study Shapley values from a functional perspective and prove that our method is robust with respect to local perturbations, which is an important yet often neglected criteria for explanation models as discussed in \cite{hancox2020robustness}.
+Through the lens of RKHS, we study Shapley values from a functional perspective and prove that our method is robust with respect to local perturbations under mild assumptions, which is an important yet often neglected criteria for explanation models as discussed in~\citet{hancox2020robustness}.
 In addition, a \emph{Shapley regulariser} based on \textsc{RKHS-SHAP} is proposed for the empirical risk minimisation framework, allowing the modeller to control the degree of feature contribution during the learning.
 We also discuss its application to robust learning to covariate shift of a given feature and fair learning while controlling contributions from sensitive features.
-We summarise our contributions below: \begin{itemize} \item We propose \textsc{RKHS-SHAP}, a model specific algorithm to compute Shapley values for kernel methods. \item We prove that the corresponding Shapley values are robust to local perturbations. \item We propose a \emph{Shapley regulariser} for the empirical risk minimisation framework, allowing the modeller to control the degree of feature contribution during the learning. \end{itemize}
+We summarise our contributions below:

+\textbf{1.} \quad We propose \textsc{RKHS-SHAP}, a model specific algorithm to compute Shapley values efficiently for kernel methods by circumventing the need to sample and fit from an exponential number of densities.

+\textbf{2.} \quad We prove that the corresponding Shapley values are robust to local perturbations under mild assumptions, thus providing consistent explanations for the kernel model.

+\textbf{3.} \quad We propose a \emph{Shapley regulariser} for the empirical risk minimisation framework, allowing the modeller to control the degree of feature contribution during the learning.

 The paper is outlined as follows: In section 2 we provide an overview of Shapley values and kernel methods.
 In section 3 we introduce \textsc{RKHS-SHAP} and show robustness of the algorithm. \emph{Shapley regulariser} is introduced in section 4.
 Section 5 provides extensive experiments.
 We conclude our work in section 6.